This was originally posted at the Development Leadership Program. I’m grateful to Cheryl Stonehouse for patient(!) editing.

 Now, MOE trends tell you that progress is rapid and unsustained, while surveys look static.
 Which do you believe?
 If your children are in Kenyan state education, how well counted do you feel?

 Not that survey data are perfect either.
 Six groups are systematically excluded from most household survey and census returns.
 Excluded by design are the homeless, those in institutions and nomadic populations.
 Ignored by undersampling are those living in fragile, disjointed households, in areas facing security risks and in informal settlements.
+In any research survey, there should be careful consideration of the demographic and picks for sampling.
+A study of various sampling methods, along with ample research into other areas of surveying, can help improve results.
+A large part of the populace that usually gets overlooked can then be better helped.
 These groups, thought to amount to around 250 million uncounted people – roughly 3.5% of today’s global population – obviously contain a disproportionate share of the world’s poorest people.
 They are being systematically failed even in the ‘best’ counting approaches we have.

 It’s no coincidence that people in poverty are excluded.
 Nor is it because of technical problems that Sudan’s government in Khartoum suppresses publication of data on regional development outcomes.
 Or that the deaths of those living with disabilities in the UK go uncounted.